abaakil35/Qiuz-App/README.md

-# QuizMaster - Full-Stack Quiz Application
+# QuizApp - Full-Stack Quiz Application

 A full-stack web application that allows admins to create and manage quiz questions, and users to take quizzes and view their scores.